 1. Read The Market (RTM) Strategy

-RTM is based on the premise that over time, prices will revert to the mean or “average”.
-After significant deviations, the asset will often self-correct back to the historic average.
+RTM is based on the premise that prices will revert to the mean or “average” over time.
+After significant deviations, the asset will often self-correct to the historical average.

 Strategy: Any trader following the RTM strategy would look to take advantage of a situation where an asset is extended too far up or down from its long-term mean and is thus due for a mean reversion.
 Typically, traders using such a strategy would consider an asset overbought or oversold based on a moving average, Bollinger Bands, or price channels.